paranext/usfm-tools/README.md

   - `cell` -> `table:cell` in USJ
   - `colspan` on `cell` gets put in the marker name in USFM
 - `optbreak` is pretty exceptional or at least will be until otherwise
-- Determining when to close certain markers that have lots of content like `periph`, `esb`, `table`, `usx`
+- Determining when to close certain markers that have multiple paragraphs of content like `periph`, `esb`, `table`, `usx`
   - There are specific rules for how to know when these should be closed.
-This is not covered in the marker data at this time
+This is not covered in the marker map data at this time
 - `usfm` marker must be after `id`, but `id` is in `usx` and `USJ` contents

 TODO: adjust README based on new changes